BabarBaig/wk15_ATM/README.md

 ![ATM Example Image](atm.png)

-1. Create a simple ATM with two components (the bank and the ATM)
+Create a simple ATM with some error handling

-2. Synchronize the two so that the account balance updates when cash is deposited or withdrawn
+1. Allow user to choose between Deposit and Cash Back
+2. Only positive numbers may be entered
+3. Cash Back cannot exceed account balance, or the "Submit" button is disabled

+## Improvements

+Add CSS Styling